 Our research tells us that eagerness to dine out varies greatly by demographic – millennials being the most eager, and boomers the least.
 It also suggests that in some cases, there is little a restaurant can do to make some consumers feel safe about dining out anytime soon.

-Our report findings reinforce that consumers are keen to engage directly with restaurants brands – whether on the phone, online, or via a dedicated app.
+Our report findings reinforce that consumers are keen to engage directly with restaurants brands – whether on the phone, via online POS system, or via a dedicated app.
 In fact, only eighteen percent of the consumers polled cited a preference for ordering takeout from a third-party app versus direct from the restaurant.
 Consumers also demonstrated a higher tolerance for takeout missteps: less then a third of consumers said they stopped ordering takeout from a business due to a poor experience, and over one third stated becoming more loyal during stay-at-home orders.

 Finally, it’s clear that personal devices will play a critical role in the restaurant experience going forward.
 From QR-code enabled menus, to mobile order ahead options, minimizing contact is important to consumers and has effectively gone from short-term fix, to key priority.